shadow-robot/sr_grip_documentation/docs/user_guide/1_installing_grip.rst

 Troubleshooting
 ***************
-If you encounter an error saying:
+When running the one-liner, if you encounter an error saying:

 **/dev/fd/63: line 246:  1728 Segmentation fault      (core dumped) pip3 install --user -r ansible/data/ansible/requirements.txt**

-please run **rm -rf .local** and re-run the one-liner.
+please run **rm -rf .local** (make sure to make a copy of important files if you have any) and re-run the one-liner.

 Future releases
 ###############